10 questions to find a great manager cover

 Managers who are self-aware make better decisions, communicate more effectively, and are more relatable.

-are you adapting your managerial style according each team member
+managerial style according to each team member

 No two employees in your team are the same.
 Each comes with a unique potential, but have you tapped that potential yet?